Reviewed by Lindsey B. De Lott, M.D.

 - Decreased brightness in one eye relative to the other

 The symptoms described above may not necessarily mean that you have optic atrophy.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

 Unfortunately, there is no effective treatment for optic atrophy.
 Once the nerve fibers in the optic nerve are lost they never heal or grow back.
-Therefore, the best defense is an early diagnosis because if the cause can be found and corrected, further damage can be prevented.
+However, early diagnosis and treatment of the underlying causes of optic atrophy can help prevent further damage from the disease.